makramjandar/AKS-TERRAFORM/README.md

 ### Reporting bugs

-Please report bugs  by opening an issue in the [GitHub Issue Tracker](https://github.com/dwaiba/aks-terraform/issues)
+Please report bugs  by opening an issue in the [GitHub Issue Tracker](https://github.com/dwaiba/aks-terraform/issues).
+Bugs have auto template defined.
+Please view it [here](https://github.com/dwaiba/aks-terraform/blob/master/.github/ISSUE_TEMPLATE/bug_report.md)

 ### Patches and pull requests

 Patches can be submitted as GitHub pull requests.
 If using GitHub please make sure your branch applies to the current master as a 'fast forward' merge (i.e. without creating a merge commit).
 Use the `git rebase` command to update your branch to the current master if necessary.